lammps/lammps/doc/src/pair_modify.rst

 .. note::

-   The "pair_modify neigh/trim" command only applies when there are multiple pair sub-styles, i.e. when using pair hybrid/overlay
+   The "pair_modify neigh/trim" command only applies when there are multiple pair sub-styles with different cutoffs, i.e. when using pair hybrid/overlay

 ----------